 A business capability map is a visual representation that shows what an organization is able to do.
 It doesn’t focus on how the work gets done, who does it, or what tools are used.
 Instead, it outlines the core abilities that allow the business to operate, deliver value to customers, and achieve its goals.
 These abilities, called capabilities, are stable over time even when processes, people, or technologies change.

-PFD symbols represent the key equipment, lines, and instruments in a process, helping you visualize how materials flow through a system.
-Knowing these symbols makes reading and creating PFDs easier.
+Process Flow Diagram Symbols represent the key equipment, lines, and instruments in a process, helping you visualize how materials flow through a system.
+Knowing these standard PFD symbols makes reading and creating PFDs easier.

 A process flow diagram (PFD) visually maps out the steps in a process from start to finish using standard symbols.
 It helps teams understand, analyze, and improve workflows across fields like engineering, business, and software.
 This guide explains what a PFD is, its main components, key symbols, and why it’s useful.